4 Tips for Millennials Who Seriously Stress About Money on the Job

 Think managing your cash together is a task saved for marriage?
 Not necessarily.
 If you’re living together — or thinking about moving in — start talking about each of your money management styles and figure out how to manage your joint household.

 If you’re living single and moved back in with your parents to save money, you should talk about money management with them, too.
 If you’re living at home, you’ll probably have to contribute in some way.

 Retiring at the stroke of 62?
 It’s not a guarantee anymore.
 It’s up to you to invest in your future, so get started with an investment app like Stash.

 You can start with just $5 and set up an automatic withdrawal from your checking account each week or month — again, hooray for automating everything!

 Choose from more than 30 investment funds organized by your interests or beliefs instead of picking and choosing on some complicated investing site.
 It costs just $1 per month for accounts under $5,000.

-Plus, if you sign up through this link, you’ll get a bonus $5 to invest.
+Plus, if you sign up through this link with the code PENNYH, you’ll get a bonus $5 to invest.

 Disclosure: This post contains affiliate links.
 May we all be a bit richer today.